A child enjoying a spray of water in the sunshine A child enjoying a spray of water in the sunshine

 London Zoo

 The oldest scientific zoo in the world, ZSL London Zoo brings an abundance of wildlife from all over the world to the heart of London.
 Like zoos in general, it's always a safe bet for spending a day with the kids, with all sorts of educational experiences offered.
-For example, during the Poo at the Zoo summer event series, you can discover the fascinating science behind animal digestion through unique exhibits, storytelling sessions, poo-themed games, and more.
+This summer, kids can join the Zoo Crew and experience what it's like to work at the zoo through role-play and costume dress-up activities.

 Chelsea Physic Garden